First Days Maternity Supplies Ltd

 How long does it last?

-• First few days: Bleeding will be bright red and feel a bit like a very heavy period.
+• First few days: Bleeding will be bright red and feel a bit like a heavy period.

 • Up to 2 weeks: The flow usually gets lighter and changes colour from pink to brown.